ywchen5/CA-SharedMemory/report/report_ex.md

 ## for the reduction addition
 + We find that the speedup is unexpectedly high(for the test cases, the speedup is 13.97 and 18.33), the reason we think is that:
     1. Without shared memory, the reduction addition we implemented is direct but time-consuming, since every thread has to access one same memory address to update the sum.
 It is almost the same as the serial version.
     2. With shared memory, we use a tree-like structure to reduce the number of accesses to the global memory, every turn, the number of accesses is halved.
-The complexity is reduced from $O(n)$ to $O(\logn)$.
+The complexity is reduced from $O(n)$ to $O(\log n)$.
 And every block just needs execute the atomic operation once to add the result to the global memory.